rendaw/java-coroutines/readme.md

 </dependency>
 ```

+## Usage

+A `Coroutine` runs a `SuspendableRunnable`, similar to how `Thread` runs a `Runnable`.
+When the coroutine's runnable
+suspends it can be started again from the point it suspended by another call to `process`.

+Methods that throw `SuspendExcecution` are suspendable.
+Suspendable methods can be called from other suspendable
+methods.
+Coroutines uses `SuspendExecution` exceptions to do the suspension, but don't worry about running
+suspendable methods in `try` blocks.
+As long as you don't catch `SuspendExecution` explicitly there's no problem.

+To run code that uses coroutines you need to instrument it.
+Follow
-Then follow [these instructions](https://github.com/rendaw/java-coroutines-core#usage) to instrument your code (at
+[these instructions](https://github.com/rendaw/java-coroutines-core#usage) to instrument your code (at runtime or
-runtime or compile time).
+compile time).

-## Features
+## Additional features

 Aside from suspending and resuming, you can...